Country Profile United States

 Country risk

-The US has an investment grade credit rating.
+The US has an investment grade credit rating from the private rating agencies.
 This implies a relatively low likelihood that it will be unable or unwilling to meet its external debt obligations.

 The risk of expropriation in the US is low.
 In the event of expropriation, the law requires fair compensation to the property owner.

 Political risk is low.
 However, political polarisation between and within major parties can make it difficult for the government to implement policies and address long-standing structural issues.
-Racial and income inequalities contribute to bouts of social unrest and violence.
-A split Congress could lead to increased political and policy uncertainty in the lead-up to the 2024 Presidential election.
+Racial tensions and income inequalities contribute to bouts of social unrest and violence.
+Political and policy uncertainty could rise in the lead-up to and beyond the 2024 Presidential election, particularly if Congress is split.

 Bilateral relations

 The US is Australia's third largest bilateral trading partner.
-Total goods and services trade between the US and Australia amounted to around $68 billion in 2021 (7.4% of Australia’s total trade portfolio).
+Total goods and services trade between the US and Australia amounted to around $87 billion in 2022 (7.3% of Australia’s total trade portfolio).
 Both parties signed a free trade agreement in 2004, which allows most Australian exports significant access to the US market and encourages greater bilateral investment.
-Major Australian firms in the US include Austal, BHP, Rio Tinto, Incitec Pivot, LendLease, Macquarie Group, and Servcorp.
+Major Australian firms in the US include Austal, BHP, Rio Tinto, Incitec Pivot, LendLease, Macquarie Group, Servcorp, Atlassian and WiseTech Global.
 Major Australian exports include business services, telecom and ICT services, beef and other meats.
-Major imports from the US include technology and other business services, aircraft, spacecraft and parts and passenger motor vehicles.
+Major imports from the US include technology and other business services, aircraft, spacecraft and parts, passenger motor vehicles and pharmaceutical products.

-The US remains Australia’s largest two-way investment partner.
-Annual bilateral investment has totalled $2.1 trillion over the past few years.
-Leading sectors for US investment in Australia are mining, finance, and insurance.
-Australian investment in the US focuses on agriculture, resources and energy, infrastructure, education, health, advanced manufacturing, defence and fintech.
+The US remains Australia’s largest two-way investment partner—annual bilateral investment totalled $2.2 trillion in 2022.
+Leading sectors for US investment in Australia are nonbank holding companies, mining and manufacturing.
+Australian investment in the US focuses on agriculture, manufacturing, professional, scientific, and technical services, and finance and insurance.